How to help seniors get online

 Be Connected is a good place to start

-Be Connected is an Australian government initiative developed by eSafety and the Department of Social Services to increase the confidence, skills and online safety of older Australians.
+Be Connected is a joint initiative between the Department of Social Services, the eSafety Commissioner and Good Things Foundation to increase the confidence, skills and online safety of older Australians.

 Become a digital mentor